About District Grantmaking

 Policy No. 14-02

-The Grant Program has 3 categories – Grants, Programs, and Projects.
+The Grant Program has three categories – Grants, Programs, and Projects.
 A Mini-Grant (NTE $5,000) was also approved by the District.

 A Project (Proactive) is a District and/or Foundation mission-driven collaboration with one or more outside agencies leveraging financial, intellectual, and technical resources to identify and alleviate healthcare disparities, address and improve access to health and wellness services, and create environmental change that support optimal health and a culture of wellness.
 This may include infrastructure, policy, advocacy, and system change.
 Projects would be implemented using feasibility and business plan models and secured through an RFP process, MOU or similar agreement.
 Projects have been identified by category and will be prioritized by the Board.
 Some projects are ongoing from previous fiscal years and will continue to have District involvement.